Crochet Rainbow – Free Pattern In Any Size

 How To Adjust The Size Of Your Rainbow

-As you might have noticed, the pattern for this crocheted rainbow is basically a one row repeat.
+As you might have noticed, the pattern for this crocheted rainbow is basically a one-row repeat.

-It starts and ends with 12dc and the middle part, the increase area as I call it, is a repeat of 6 increases (2dc in the same stitch) separated by dc stitches that gradually increase in number (1dc on row 3, 2dc on row 4, 3dc on row 5 and so on).
+It starts and ends with 12dc and the middle part, the increased area as I call it, is a repeat of 6 increases (2dc in the same stitch) separated by dc stitches that gradually increase in number (1dc on row 3, 2dc on row 4, 3dc on row 5 and so on).

 To Make The Rainbow Bigger

 To make a giant crochet rainbow, repeat the last row, but increase the number of dc stitches in between the increases.

 So, for example, row 15 will have (1inc, 12dc) x 6 in the increased area, while row 16 will have (1inc, 13dc) x 6.
 Row 17 will have (1inc, 14dc) x 6 and so on until you are happy with the size.